-- A weekly Section 20 panel to review children on the edge of care, specifically looking to prevent escalation by providing timely and effective interventions.
-The panel also reviews placements of children currently in care to provide more innovative solutions to meet the child's needs. - A weekly LAC monitoring meeting chaired by the Executive Director of P&C, which looks at reducing numbers of children coming into care and identifying further actions that will ensure further and future reductions.
-It also challenges progress made and promotes new initiatives. - %16-18 year olds Not in Education, Employment or Training (NEET) and unknown
+• A weekly Section 20 panel to review children on the edge of care, specifically looking to prevent escalation by providing timely and effective interventions.
+The panel also reviews placements of children currently in care to provide more innovative solutions to meet the child's needs.

+• A weekly LAC monitoring meeting chaired by the Executive Director of P&C, which looks at reducing numbers of children coming into care and identifying further actions that will ensure further and future reductions.
+It also challenges progress made and promotes new initiatives.

+• %16-18 year olds NEET and unknown